-Qualitative Fit Testing (QLFT) with the 3MTM FT-10 or FT-30 Qualitative Fit Test Apparatus can be conducted using any of the NIOSH approved particulate filters.
+Qualitative Fit Testing (QLFT) with the 3MTM Qualitative Fit Test Apparatus FT-10 or FT-30 can be conducted using any of the NIOSH approved particulate filters.

-Fit testing should be conducted using the heaviest cartridge, canister, filter or combination that each wearer will use in their work environment.
 Respirators should also be fit tested while wearing any personal protective equipment (PPE) the wearer may use in their work environment that may affect the fit of the respirator (e.g. hoods, hardhats, safety glasses, hearing protections, etc.).